Akuli/pastetray/writing-pastebins.md

 All PasteTray pastebins need a `name`, a `url` and an `expiry_days`.
 The url should be something users can click to open the pastebin's official website to make a paste theirselves or read the pastebin's terms and conditions, and `expiry_days` should be a list of integers.
-You can also add None to expiry_days if the pastebin supports pastes that never expire.
+A negative value like -1 means that the paste will never expire.
 In this case, one month is the only expiration hastebin allows so we set `expiry_days` to a list with nothing but 30 in it.

 ```py
 paste_args = ['content']